stephenasuncionDEV/nfthost/README.md

 </p>

 <p align="center">
-    Create and Host your NFT collection in under a minute!
+    Create and Host your NFT collection in under a minute!.
+This repository is NFT Host's frontend.
 </p>

 ## Services